Onomasticon (Eusebius): Eusebius' Greek original

+Jerome's Latin translation

+In 388, Jerome translated Eusebius's Onomasticon into Latin while living in Bethlehem, and he retitled the work as Liber de Situ et Nominibus Locorum Hebraicorum ("Book on the Sites and Names of the Places of the Hebrews").
+In the edition published by Paul de Lagarde, the Latin work compiled by Jerome is titled slightly differently, Hieronymi de Situ et Nominibus Locorum Hebraicorum Liber ("Jerome's Book on the Location and Names of Hebrew Places").
+Jerome's Latin edition includes various designations, based on the different manuscripts available to him.
+This Latin version of Eusebius's Onomasticon became the main source for research of the Palestine region in the West.

 Demographics

-The complete demographic diversity of Israel in the 4th-century CE is not fully known.
+The complete demographic diversity of the Land of Israel, or Palestine, in the 4th-century CE is not fully known.
 However, Eusebius who lived in Beit Gubrin (Eleutheropolis) speaks briefly about the country's ethnic make-up, principally, in the area of the country in which he was most familiar.
 Out of fourteen entries where he mentions the town's ethnic details, eleven of these settlements were Jewish, namely: Ekron, Anea (thought to be Khirbet Ghuwein et-Taḥta, now a ruin), Debir [sic], En-Gedi, Eshtemoh, Hormah, Thalca, Juttah, Nineveh [sic], Naarah, and Carmel (mentioned incidentally to Ziph); one a Samaritan village: Tirzah (Thersila) in Batanaea; and two Christian settlements: Anaea and Jattir.
 The town Debir [sic], being "Dabeira on Mount Thabor, in the borders of Diocaesarea" in Lower Galilee had a sizable Jewish population.